aquasecurity/trivy-operator/docs/crds/kubehunter-report.md

 party pen testing tools.

 As shown in the following listing there's zero to one instances of KubeHunterReports with hardcoded name `cluster`.
-Since there's no built-in Kubernetes resource that represents a cluster Starboard does not set any owner reference.
+Since there's no built-in Kubernetes resource that represents a cluster trivy-operator does not set any owner reference.

 ```yaml
 apiVersion: aquasecurity.github.io/v1alpha1